-Pierce’s article in the Brown Daily Herald had been read by members of the Nation of Islam and Malcolm X wanted the chance to defend their views in public.
+Pierce’s article in the Brown Daily Herald had been read by other members of the Nation of Islam.
+And so, Malcolm X wanted the chance to defend their views in public.

-It was Pierce’s colleague, Richard Holbrooke, the editor of the Brown Daily Herald and eventual career diplomat, who pleaded the case with the University and then organised the speaking visit back in 1961.
+It was Pierce’s colleague, Richard Holbrooke, the editor of the Brown Daily Herald and eventual career diplomat, who pleaded the case with the University.
+And he then organised the speaking visit back in 1961.

-And without any memoirs ever being produced by either Malcolm X or Richard Holbrooke, who died in 2010, that’s where the story of the speech seems to have stopped.
+Neither Malcolm X nor Richard Holbrooke, who died in 2010, wrote their memoirs.
+So, that’s where the story of the speech seems to have stopped.

-That is until a Brown senior Malcolm Burnley, assigned a creative writing task, ventured into the library vaults and started reading old copies of the University newspapers.
-A trail led from a single black and white photograph of Malcolm X and a short article to the writer of the original Brown Daily Herald article, Katharine Pierce.
+That is until a Brown senior Malcolm Burnley got involved.
+The University assigned him a creative writing task.
+So he ventured into the library vaults and started reading old copies of the University newspapers.
+As you do.
+He then followed a trail from a single black and white photograph of Malcolm X to a short article.
+And eventually he followed that trail to the writer of the original Brown Daily Herald article, Katharine Pierce.

-Katharine Pierce confirmed the story and then…retrieved a long lost tape recording of Malcolm X’s speech from her attic.
+Katharine Pierce confirmed the story.
+But then…she retrieved a long lost tape recording of the Malcolm X speech from her attic.

 He read his audience very, very well as a fine public speaker does

-That point was confirmed by the dozens of eyewitnesses later interviewed by Malcolm Burnley in pursuit of his story.
+Dozens of eyewitnesses confirmed the story.
 They all agreed that they might not have agreed with his views back in 1961 but Malcolm X was a compelling speaker.